Designing the Perfect Kitchen

 Apollo Kitchens has put together a guide for creating this rewarding balance between style and practicality, because we want your kitchen to look stunning whilst benefiting your cooking.

-The layout is the main concern for designing a highly functional, ergonomic kitchen.
+Think Layout First The layout is the main concern for designing a highly functional, ergonomic kitchen.
 You need ample space to move and prepare food, and without careful consideration the design can be ruined and your movements obstructed.